winckles/modification-check/README.md

-# API codes
+# Modification foundation station
-This is for training purposes
+This is for training purposes ✨